 516-747-0300 Ext.
 132

-Michael is a partner in the Firm’s Litigation and Employment & Labor Groups.
+Michael is a partner in the firm’s Litigation and Labor and Employment practice groups.

 Relying on over twenty years of experience, Michael litigates trade secret, unfair competition, dissolution, slander, breach of contract and other commercial/transactional/real estate matters.
 Michael also regularly represents employers regarding discrimination, wage hour and other employment and labor issues.

 Michael’s clients include technology, big data, communication, healthcare, online retail, entertainment, advertising, public relations, marketing, wholesale, insurance, securities, construction, real estate development and management, light and heavy manufacturing, not-for-profit, food service, hospitality, transportation, shipping, distribution and other businesses as well as educational institutions and real estate entities.

 A “C-Suite” level advisor with long term client relationships, Michael offers litigation avoidance and risk management guidance.
 Michael works with companies ranging in size from family-owned businesses up to and including multi-national corporations.

 Michael has appeared in Federal and State Courts as well as Administrative Government Agencies and Arbitration Panels throughout the country, including New York, New Jersey, Pennsylvania, Illinois, Puerto Rico, California, Virginia, Ohio, Florida, Washington DC and Maryland.
 Examples of Administrative Agency appearances include the National Labor Relations Board, the Equal Employment Opportunity Commission, the New York State Division of Human Rights, the New York City Commission on Human Rights, the United States Department of Labor, the New York State Department of Labor and the New York State Workers Compensation Board.